rafaelmartinezabad/magento-nimble-payments/README.md

 # Nimble Payments Plugin for Magento
 The NimblePayments Plugin for Magneto is an addons that makes it easy to add payment services to your e-commerce.
 ##Release notes

+###2.1.3
+- Compatible with PHP 5.6.2.8
+- New languages included in the checkout page

+###2.1.0
+- Disassociation and guest refund is allowed

+###2.0.0
+- Perform refunds directly from Magento's dashboard
+- Be informed about Nimble Payments' account balance from Magento's dashboard
+- Faster checkout using the stored card payments functionality

 ###1.0.0
 - First live release
 - Added the single payment service